ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

     ```

     • Copy the data set 1 (DS1) to your ```lane1``` directory.
 The data set is in the file
-       `/nesi/nobackup/nesi02659/source_data/clean/lane1.tar`
+       `/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/lane1.tar`
        (*hint*: `cp /path/to/what/you/want/to/copy /destination/you/want/it/to/go`)

     • `cd` to your ```lane1``` folder to extract/unzip the content of this ```tar``` archive. this is a compressed folder.
 We realise that we have not told you how to do so!
 But a quick look to a friendly search engine will show you how easy it is to find this kind of information on basic bash commands (your instructors *still* spend a lot of time doing this themselves!).
+    *hint* : you might try searching for "How to extract a tar archive"

 2. Have a look at what is there now.
 These gz-compressed fastq files have millions of reads in them, too many for you to examine in a spreadsheet or word processor.
 However, we can examine the contents of the set of files in the terminal
 (the ```less``` command may be of use).

 3. Let's have a closer look at this data.
 Over the last couple of days, you learnt to run FastQC to evaluate the quality of the data.
-We'll save you the trouble of loading it ...
-This link [](...) is the fastqc report for file ...
+We'll save you the trouble of running it here ...
+In reality, sequencing platform often provide you with the quality reports too.
+This link [](...) is the fastqc report for file ... .
+Download it and have a quick look at it.

-Should you have wished to run this yourself:
+Should you want to run this yourself:

 ```
 module load FastQC
 fastqc *gz
 ```

-Let's look at this FastQC report:
+Let's look at this FastQC report together:

     • What is this weird thing in the base-pair content from base 7 to 12-13?

-      You probably noticed that not all of the data is high quality.
+    • You probably noticed that not all of the data is high quality.
 In general, you will want
       to remove the lowest quality sequences from your data set before you proceed.
       However, the stringency of the filtering will depend on the final application.
 In
       general, higher stringency is needed for *de novo* assemblies as compared to